 The House of Brands

-Procter & Gamble is an example of The House of Brands, with dozens of product brands underneath the parent P&G brand.
+One brand architecture example for The House of Brands is Procter & Gamble, with dozens of product brands underneath the parent P&G brand.
 This structure makes sense for P&G due to its large number of products, many of which have been marketed for decades under the product name.
 Changing the name of something like Crest to match the Procter & Gamble parent brand would only serve to confuse loyal consumers—this way, P&G retains the brand equity of all their products.

 The Endorsed Brand